GENERAL QUESTIONS ABOUT LGC:

 What is a Parent Liaison?

 Every family that works with us will be partnered with a dedicated Parent Liaison who guides them through the tutoring process and is available as a resource during the college planning process.
-Parent Liaisons are knowledgeable about the ACT, SAT, college planning, and the college application and essay writing process.
+Parent Liaisons are knowledgeable about the ACT, the SAT, high school and college planning, and the college application and essay writing process.
 They also have strong backgrounds in education, having worked with students and families in high school settings.
 Our Parent Liaison profiles can be found here: Parent Liaison Profiles

 What services do you offer?